HenFaibishProjects/ai-team-kit/GITHUB_INTEGRATION_GUIDE.md

 # GitHub Integration Implementation Guide

-This document provides a complete implementation guide for integrating GitHub API into the AI Team Kit project.
+This document provides a complete implementation guide for integrating GitHub API into the Virtual Team Kit project.

 ## Overview